rg-532/turing-io/NOTES.md

-Assuming we proceed with a more sophisticated metadata loading capability, which is able to specify multiple source directory for inputs (and potential outputs), and define the type of data being loaded, a more complex mechanism, using composition, is required.
+Assuming we proceed with a more sophisticated metadata loading capability, which is able to specify multiple source directory for inputs (and potential outputs), and define the type of data being loaded, a more complex mechanism, using composition, may be required.

 It should be noted that such a mechanism was created and dumped due to incompatibility with generics w.r.t. the read/write data type, so a more sophisticated approach to this is required.